carpenterx/Readme-Generator/README.md

 - [ ] add selection wrappers for the currently selected text (to make text italic, bold, create links etc.)
 - [ ] maybe add tab completion for tab triggers
 - [ ] maybe add a way to insert emojis
+- [ ] maybe add the option to import a templates list file and combine the imported templates with the currently saved ones.
+It would also be nice to have a "new" tag for recently added section and readme templates